wetryingtodorock/getblock-docs/en/rpc-service/one/json-rpc/one_hmy_blockNumber.md

 ---
-title: one:hmy_blockNumber \[POST\]
+title: hmy_blockNumber - Harmony
-description: Returns the index corresponding to the block number of the current chainhead.
+description: Example code for the hmy_blockNumber json-rpc method. Сomplete guide on how to use hmy_blockNumber json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters